sentrie-sh/website/src/content/docs/reference/index.md

 ## Namespaces

-Namespaces organize your policies hierarchically and prevent naming conflicts.
+Namespaces organize your policies and shapes hierarchically and prevent naming conflicts.

 ### Syntax